corsairmarks/ringworld_graphical_enhancements/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.2.\* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements (because of the necessary event and the planetary decision override).
 Do not use with [Shattered Ring Shipset Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2566249278) because both mods fix graphical culture for Origin: Shattered Ring.

 Should be compatible with almost anything else.
 If other mods add new origins which also start on a ringworld, this mod will **not** affect them.
 Mods that add new graphics entity definitions for ringworlds will **not** be affected by this mod - they may or may not have cloud cover based on how the author created their graphics entity definitions.